tsikov/clerk/README.md

 ### Job types

 There are two types of jobs - `continuous` and `one-time`.
-If a job has the keyword `every` after the job description - the job will be countinuous.
+If a job has the keyword `every` after the job description - the job will be continuous.
 This means that when an event is fired, a new event will be pushed in the event queue for firing exactly `interval` time from now.
-The jobs above are an example for `continuous` jobs.
+The jobs above are an example of `continuous` jobs.

-A `one-time` job is fired once and then it is removed from the jobs' queue.
-An example for a one-time job can be:
+A `one-time` job is fired once and then it is removed from the jobs queue.
+An example of a one-time job can be:

 ```
 (job "Extraordinary event" in 5.days (send-mail "Don't forget X"))